NjugunaKelvin/NjugunaKelvin/README.md

 <!-- ─────────────  ELEVATOR PITCH  ───────────── -->
 <h3 align="center">
-  I turn ideas into reliable software — then make it faster, simpler, and easier to maintain.
+  I turn ideas into reliable software, then make it faster, simpler, and easier to maintain.
 </h3>

 <p align="center">